mileallen/pod/readme.md

 ## Survey level 1

-When initialised thus, the class surveys the children of the wrapper for a number of attributes: 'Survey' looks for `pText`, `pMod`, `pBind`, `pFor`, `pClass` and `pRef`.
+When initialised thus, the class surveys the children of the wrapper for a number of attributes: the `Survey` method looks for `pText`, `pMod`, `pBind`, `pFor`, `pClass` and `pRef`.

 ### pText

-This attribute names a variable that will correspond to innerHTML for the element.
+In your markup, this attribute names a variable that will correspond to innerHTML for the element.

 `<span pText="textVar1"> Original text here is boring.</span>`